0xPolygon/polygon-docs/docs/pos/how-to/snapshots.md

     Mumbai testnet is no longer supported.
 [Existing snapshots](https://snapshot.polygon.technology/), however, will still be available for the users who rely on them.

 To begin, ensure that your node environment meets the **prerequisites** outlined [here](../how-to/full-node/full-node-binaries.md).
 Before starting any services, execute the shell script provided below.
 This script will download and extract the snapshot data, which allows for faster bootstrapping.
-In our example, we will be using an Ubuntu Linux m5d.4xlarge machine with an 8TB block device attached.
+This example uses an Ubuntu Linux m5d.4xlarge machine with an 8TB block device attached.
 To transfer the correct chain data to your disk, follow these steps:

 - All one has to do is specify the network ("mainnet" or "amoy") and client type ("heimdall" or "bor" or "erigon") of your desired snapshot and run the following command: